lucavallin/brosa/README.md

-# mawu
+# mau
-Mighty Astronomical Weather Utility.
-A CLI tool written in Golang that uses Tomorrow.io to check when the weather is good for stargazing.
+Mighty Astronomical Utility.
+A CLI tool written in Golang to retrieve information useful for astronomy.

 ![](docs/mawu.png)